MikeFultonDev/asmdio/asmxmp/README.md

 - crtmem.s: This example:
   - same general idea as brennanxmp.s but the STOW also specifies IFF to indicate a CCSID of 1047

-- rdmem.s: This example:
+- rdmccsid.s: This example:
-  - opens the PDSE and uses DESERV to get extended attributes (DESERV failing right now)
+  - opens the PDSE and uses DESERV to get extended attributes
-  - intent is to return the CCSID for the member (if set) as a way to validate the CCSID in crtmem works
+  - returns the CCSID for the member (if set) as a way to validate the CCSID in crtmem works
   - Note that standard utilities DO NOT dump the extended attribute information (the JCLs in this directory)

 ## Using TSO Test